johnjackoleary/cfi-commonplace-book/Lesson Plans/High-Performance/HP.1 Theory and Traffic Pattern.md

 	- If you do need to idle the engine, try to 'clear' it every 15 seconds or so to keep it warm
 - Pattern
 	- Many HP aircraft require flaps deployed before entry into the traffic pattern -- abeam the numbers may not give time to slow down
+	- Impact of heavier nose in round out -- lack of airspeed over threshold ('chop and drop') may not give enough energy to round out
 - Go-Arounds
 	- Smooth power application
 	- [[4 C's (Go-Around)]]